creativechain/crea-python/README.md

-# Official dPay Python Library
+# Official Crea Python Library

-`dpay-python` is the official dPay library for Python.
-It comes with a BIP38 encrypted wallet and a practical CLI utility called `dpaycli`.
+`crea-python` is the official Crea library for Python.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `creacli`.

 This library currently works on Python 2.7, 3.5 and 3.6.
 Python 3.3 and 3.4 support forthcoming.